Darklg/InteStarter/files/doc/gulp.md

 `npm install && gulp default;`

+## JS

+All JS files added to the src/js folder will be watched and merged into a single assets/js/app.js file.

 ## Font Icons

 Gulp will generate an icon font.
-This icon font allows us to insert a vectorized graphic anywhere in the project, with customizations like color, shadows, size or transitions, with a good front-end performance impact.
+This icon font allows us to insert a vectorized graphic anywhere in the project without editing the layout, with customizations like color, shadows, size or transitions, with a good front-end performance impact.

 ### Adding a new icon to the fonticon :